trang-h-vo/Demographic-Segmentation-and-Predictive-Analysis/README.md

 Predicting the wage of French citizens.
 Main models used are Random Forest Regressor and XGBRegressor.

+### Credit:
+This project is an extension from a group assignment at the University Paris Dauphine.
+Special thanks to my groupmate Zichuan LI for such a fun collaboration.

 ### Data
 The data sets used in this notebook contain more than 20.000 French citizens with their home & job information as follows:
 - `Personal info`: Age (2019), educational level & gender